-- X March 2016 - G1 Undergraduate full-time tuition, required fees, room and board List the typical tuition, required fees, and room and board for a full-time undergraduate student for the FULL 2016-2017 academic year (30 semester or 45 quarter hours for institutions that derive annual tuition by multiplying credit hour cost by number of credits).
+G1 Undergraduate full-time tuition, required fees, room and board List the typical tuition, required fees, and room and board for a full-time undergraduate student for the FULL 2017-2018 academic year (30 semester or 45 quarter hours for institutions that derive annual tuition by multiplying credit hour cost by number of credits).
 A full academic year refers to the period of time generally extending from September to June; usually equated to two semesters, two trimesters, three quarters, or the period covered by a four-one-four plan.
 Room and board is defined as double occupancy and 19 meals per week or the maximum meal plan.
 Required fees include only charges that all full-time students must pay that are not included in tuition (e.g., registration, health, or activity fees.)
 Do not include optional fees (e.g., parking, laboratory use).

 G1 First-Year Undergraduates

 G1 PRIVATE INSTITUTIONS

-Tuition: \$21,674
+Tuition: \$22,780

 G1 PUBLIC INSTITUTIONS

 Tuition:

 In-district

 G1 PUBLIC INSTITUTIONS

 In-state (out-of-district):

 G1 PUBLIC INSTITUTIONS

 Out-of-state:

 G1 NONRESIDENT ALIENS

 Tuition:

-G1 REQUIRED FEES: \$2,780
+G1 REQUIRED FEES: \$3,270

 G1 ROOM AND BOARD:

-(on-campus) \$8,651
+(on-campus) \$9,084

 G1 ROOM ONLY:

-(on-campus) \$5,072
+(on-campus) \$5,326

 G1 BOARD ONLY:

-(on-campus meal plan) \$3,579
+(on-campus meal plan) \$3,758

-G1 Comprehensive tuition and room and hoord foo (if your 1
+G1 Comprehensive tuition and room an ' ,

-GI college cannot provide separate tuiti
+college cannot provide separate tuit ion and room and

 board fees):

 G1 Other:

-~ ~ Minimum
+G2 Minimum Maximum

-G2 Number of credite per term a studen t can take for the Minimum
+G2 Number of credits per term a student can take for the

-G2 Number of credits per term a studen stated full-time tuition 12
+stated full-time tuition 12 18

-12